 Statutory holidays are days on which qualified employees receive a day off with holiday pay.
 View the Employment Standards Act for detailed information on statutory holidays.

-Will I get paid if I don't work on a statutory holiday?
+Will you get paid if you do not work on a statutory holiday?

 If you meet the following criteria, you qualify to be paid for not working on a statutory holiday.